jonathanburns/blog/_posts/2025-09-14-btc-bridge.md

 So what happens if one or more signers stop signing?

 In this case, the system can no longer process deposits (because a signer is missing).
-Additionally, if an actor stops signing bitcoin blocks, the system cannot process withdrawals.
+Additionally, if an actor stops signing Bitcoin blocks, the system cannot process withdrawals.
 Users can still burn Wrapped BTC on the L2, and the L2 can post that data to Bitcoin, but remember that the withdrawal script cannot read the Bitcoin blockchain.
 This means a user cannot prove to the withdrawal script that this block is not a private fork.
 Proving this block is in the canonical chain requires a group signature from the n-of-n signers.

 If an actor in the system can cause the system to stop functioning, this is called a “liveness failure”.